unipv-larl/UD4HL/README.md

 If you want to share information about your project(s), please send the relevant information about the project(s) to [luca.brigadavilla@unibg.it](mailto:luca.brigadavilla@unibg.it).

+### Join UD4HL

+If you want to join the discussion group and be informed about the upcoming meetings, please fill in [this form](https://docs.google.com/forms/d/13zmwGSgoIRtDZDBv8GKMS8wP6F_HLJGzAxz-kT3iIKQ)!

 ## Contacts

 - **Silvia Luraghi**: [luraghi@unipv.it](mailto:luraghi@unipv.it)